sonja-ng/OpenSpot/README.md

 ![User Reviews](./app/assets/images/review.png)

 ## Reservation CRUD
-- Logged-in users can choose available time slots and make bookings directly from the homepage and on the restaurant profile.
+- Logged-in users can choose available time slots and make bookings directly from the homepage or on the restaurant page.
 - Confirmed bookings are viewable in the user profile, with options to edit or cancel.

 ![alt text](./app/assets/images/booking.gif)